Please wait while we process your payment

 Obi's father, Isaac Okonkwo, is a Christian.
 He had left home at an early age, against the will of his father, because he wanted to join the other Christians.
 Isaac's Christianity is the most important aspect of his life, and it colors most everything he does and says.

 The administrative assistant at Obi's office, Mr. Omo, is what Obi calls an "old African."
-Accustomed to the rule of the English, Mr. Omo is submissive to his boss Mr. Green and respectful of "old ways."
+Accustomed to English rule, Mr. Omo is submissive to his boss Mr. Green and respectful of "old ways."
 He has worked for the Civil Service for thirty years and has a son studying law in England.
-His physical description is also unappealing—he is said to have black teeth from cigarettes and kola nuts, and one of those teeth were missing from the front.
+His physical description is also unappealing—he is said to have black teeth from cigarettes and kola nuts, and one of those teeth was missing from the front.

 Mr. Green's secretary, Marie, is kind to Obi.
 Marie often claims what a strange man Mr. Green is and, on other occasions, defends the same Mr. Green.
 She, like Mr. Green, represents the presence of the English in Nigeria.